- ASCIA 2017: 28th Annual Conference

 - Conference Awards

-There will also be more than 50 speakers and chairs from New Zealand and Australia participating in this conference and we expect more than 400 delegates.
+There are also more than 40 speakers and chairs from New Zealand and Australia participating in this conference and we expect more than 400 delegates to attend.

 On Friday 15 September the ASCIA 2017 conference will include the following concurrent sessions: